AUGUST 14 2019 - 1:34PM

 She believes in tourism without borders and will support producers and artisans within a two-hour radius of the village, from winemakers in Murrumbateman to artists in Crookwell and beekeepers in Young.

-At 25 Fitzroy Street, Binalong, shoppers will currently find 3D wooden kangaroos, echidnas and wombats by the Gundaroo Puzzler; merino wool beanies by Samantha Longmore from Binalong; honey and beeswax by Queen of Hearts Honey Co. in Yass; and olive oil from Cootamundra.
+At 25 Fitzroy Street, Binalong, shoppers will currently find 3D wooden kangaroos, echidnas and wombats by the Gundaroo Puzzler; merino wool beanies by Samantha Longmore from Binalong; honey and beeswax by Queen of Hearts Honey Co. in Yass; and olive oil from Cowra.

 The Binalong Bushranger Blend of products include relishes, pickles, billy tea, liquorice bullets and mandles (man candles), among others.